jramacha/llm-translation-playground/Readme.md

     "oss_admin_access_role_arn": "arn:aws:iam::XXXXXXXXXXXX:role/MyRole",
     "collection_name": "search-subtitles"
 ```
     1. oss_admin_access_role_arn: ARN of role configured that the application will assume to access the OpenSearch index.
-The stack will create a resource policy accordingly and attach it to the collection
+The stack will create a data access policy accordingly and grant the necessary persmissions to the specified role

     2. collection_name: Amazon OpenSearch collection name
 5. Run this command to deploy the stack ```cdk deploy```